 - Add ginger and garlic, and cook for another couple of minutes until the raw smell fades.

-- Stir the salt, pepper, Kashmiri chili powder, cumin powder, coriander powder, kalonji seeds, and pureed tomatoes into the mixture.
+- Stir the salt, pepper, Kashmiri chili powder, ground cumin, coriander powder, kalonji seeds, and pureed tomatoes into the mixture.

 - Lower the heat, cover, and simmer for 15 minutes; stir to ensure nothing sticks to the bottom.
 Then, remove from heat until the goat finishes cooking.